EXCervantes/e-commerce-backend/README.md

 ## Credits

-Referenced for examples of include with attributes in Sequelize.
+Referenced for examples on how to include with attributes in Sequelize.

 "_node.js - How to use an include with attributes with sequelize? - Stack Overflow_".
 (2018, April 25).
 Stack Overflow.
 Retrieved June 26, 2024, from https://stackoverflow.com/questions/21883484/how-to-use-an-include-with-attributes-with-sequelize